 Other mental strategies or what sport psychologists might call “attentional focus cues” or “triggers” were implemented by Enoka and Gazing Performance also.
 These cues gave players a map of what they should be doing generally in different scenarios.
 It would work in a similar way to what Neuro Linguistic Programming might do for adult behaviour.

-It would work as a road-map to help players to navigate their way through a game while enabling activation of appropriate thought processes and clarity of mind and purpose.
+It enabled players to navigate their way through a game while enabling activation of appropriate thought processes and clarity of mind and purpose.
 While we don’t fully know the actual cues implemented for 2011, Anton Oliver – an All Black at the world cup in 2007 gives some insight into what may have been involved in James Kerr’ book “Legacy“.
-Remembering the “cues” from 2007, “I can still remember them……….TQB, top quality ball.
+Remembering the “cues” from 2007, he said “I can still remember them……….TQB, top quality ball.
 OTG, over the gainline.
 KBA, keep ball alive.
 LQB, lightening quick ball.
 You get those four things going, we’re fine………that gave us the template to figure out the game”.